 - Sol House – Follow the boardwalk from Taghazout to Panorama, the first hotel is a big brown building which is Sol House.
 You don’t need to be a guest to grab a drink.
 You also don’t need to pay to have dinner.
 I was thankful this place was fairly far out of town, otherwise, it would have been dangerous and sabotaged our one drink a week rule.

-Other Things To Know – My Secrets/An Insider’s Scoop:
+Other Things To Know – The Inside Scoop:

 - Getting to Taghazout – We took a taxi to Taghazout because we had been camping the days prior.
 The taxi from the Agafay Desert was 1,200 dirhams!
 However, if you’d like to save some serious money there’s a bus from Marrakech to Agadir for like 100 dirhams and is actually very comfortable, air-conditioned, fast and reliable.
 From Agadir it’s easy to find a taxi directly to your hotel in Taghazout for around 200 dirhams.